Warning! Your browser is extremely outdated and not web standards compliant.

 Can LASIK help with double vision or strabismus?

 LASIK can help correct refractive errors including nearsightedness, farsightedness and astigmatism.
-LASIK cannot treat double vision or strabismus as those conditions are not typically caused by refractive errors.
+LASIK cannot treat double vision or strabismus as those conditions are not typically caused by refractive disorders of the eye.
 However, Wolfe Eye Clinic has strabismus and pediatric subspecialists that may be able to help.
 Please call (833) 532-8809 for more information.

 Find Out if You Qualify for LASIK Eye Surgery at Wolfe Eye Clinic

-To find out if you are a candidate for LASIK, please call one of our LASIK Coordinators at (833) 532-8809 or request an appointment online here to schedule a free LASIK consultation near you.
-Wolfe Eye Clinic has experienced LASIK surgeons across the state.
+Request an appointment to schedule a free LASIK consultation near you.
 We offer free LASIK consultations at our Ames, AnkenyCedar Falls, Cedar Rapids (Hiawatha), Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Pleasant Hill and Waterloo clinics.